Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 D) Mini gamble = A simple 'Shell' game where you make bets on which pot the stone is under.
 Implement INT function converting 'string' to integer as well as BREAK statement.

 E) Battle Master= Build the optimal army to defeat the dreaded orcs.
 Demonstrate how to use GLOBAL Function to interact with global variable within a function.
-Implement the use of TRY, EXCEPT AND BREAK statements and WHILE loops
+Implement the use of TRY and EXCEPT statements

 F) Blood Pit= Fight a selection of monsters in the blood pit to gain reputation and glory.
 Demonstrate how to use data structure (LIST) to interact with global variable within a function.
 Also demonstrate a function with multiple arguments.